satyammangroliya/OnlyOffice/README.md

 ### Install OnlyOffice
 Install the desired edition of OnlyOffice Docs on your server.
-Note that the free community edition does not provide all features and only allows 20 simultaneous connections.
+Note that the free community edition allows only 20 simultaneous connections.
 Installation Guides can be found [here](https://helpcenter.onlyoffice.com/installation/docs-index.aspx) We recommend using docker-compose for installation as specifications can easily be set within the .yml file.
 We also recommend to set up HTTPS.